-Mark 10:13 “the children wanted to touch Jesus, He took them up in his arms and blessed them”
+Jesus knew the power of the open, public blessing when He when modeled this same example in Mark 10:13, “the children wanted to touch Jesus, so He took them up in his arms and blessed them”

 II.
 The Poor Dads Effect should be Overcome.

 A. The Absent Male.
 Walked out/little contact.
-Creates a child who’ll battle rejection/fears, & needs acceptance.
+It creates a child who’ll battle rejection/fears, & needs acceptance.

 B. The Abusive Male.
-Physical, verbal, or critical, negative.
+Physical, verbally critical, and negative.
 You never measured up.
-No blessing given.
-Creates a child with deep hurts/anger/low trust in authority.
+No blessing was given.
+This creates a child with deep hurts, anger, and little trust in authority.

 C. The Alpha Male.
 Threatened by another male in house.
 Fears being supplanted or replaced.
-Overly nurtured by women, (mother, sisters, & wife).
-Can’t share the attention with a son.
-Highly jealous of a son.
+In the animal world, some even kill their own children.
+One sign of this, is the man who is constantly nurtured by women, (mother, sisters, & wife).
+They can’t share attention and are highly jealous of a son.

-Creates a son who becomes an “over achiever”, successful, competitive, in hopes of fathers acceptance.
+This often creates a son who becomes an “over achiever”, successful, competitive, all in hopes of a fathers acceptance.

+Illus.
 Winston Churchhill’s father was jealous of him.
 He couldn’t speak a kind word of him.
-Curchhill, the greatest leader of the day, in the book, “The Last Lion” says, “I would rather had been an apprentice for a brick layer, or run errands as a messenger boy, or dressed the windows in the local shops, if I could have had the support of my father.”
+Churchhill, the greatest leader of his day, was quoted in the book, “The Last Lion” as saying, “I would rather had been an apprentice for a brick layer, or run errands as a messenger boy, or dressed the windows in the local shops, if I could have had the support of my father.”
 His greatest enemy and critic was his own father.
 He never understood his jealousy”